huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 When your browser request a page to your server, an application will be initialized server side to generate your HTML.
 Nuxt will then generate and send the HTML.
 Then your browser receive it and will load the javascript files linked within it.

+So hydration means in reality initializing your application twice.
+- once server-side
+- once client-side

-Vue will then mount on the rendered HTML.
-And when it renders your component, it will perform a comparison between the VNodes that your component has rendered and the current DOM.
+When Vue mount on your rendered HTML.
+At component rendering step, it will perform a comparison between the VNodes that your components render function has returned and the current DOM.

 if there’s a mismatch, vue will try to rerender the mismatched part once again or sometime the whole app but this can leads to bugs we should avoid it for performance reason because interactivity for your users will be delayed.

-Since vue needs to initialize your app again client-side, this means that a lot of your code will be run twice (once server side, once client side) and needs to load a lot of javascript.

 So sometimes we create components that are very heaving in terms of bundle for rendering but not interactive nor dynamic at all, in any context of their usages, and this is especially true when using things like CMS which often only renders static content.